isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-cockroaches-fly.markdown

 [baby American roaches](https://pestpolicy.com/what-do-baby-roaches-look-like//)
 dont have developed wings, but they come in this pest's adult stage.
-Also, check [our Best Roach Bomb](https://pestpolicy.com/best-fogger-for-roaches/) to control different roaches, including the  American cockroaches.
+Also, check [our Best Roach Bomb](https://pestpolicy.com/best-fogger-for-roaches/) to control different roaches, including theÂ  American cockroaches.
-**2. Oriental Cockroach (Non-Flying Roaches)** **Color**
+**2.Â  Oriental Cockroach (Non-FlyingÂ Roaches)** **Color**
 : Oriental
 [Cockroaches are popularly known as black](https://pestpolicy.com/water-bugs-vs-cockroaches/) beetles or water bugs and its shiny black (glossy-black or dark-brown) color.
 **Wings and Length**
 : Both males and females of this Oriental Cockroaches have wings, but they dont use them to fly.
 The males are about 1 inch long while the females are 1.25 inches long.
 Notably, female oriental cockroaches have undeveloped wings while their male counterparts have relatively short wings.
-To control, most of these cockroaches check one of these
+To control,Â most of these cockroaches check one of these
 [5 Pet Safe Roach Killers](https://pestpolicy.com/pet-safe-roach-killer/)
 .
-3. Pennsylvania Wood Cockroach  (Only males can fly) For Pennsylvania Wood Cockroach, its evident that just the male roaches have the capability to fly.
+3. Pennsylvania Wood CockroachÂ  (Only males can fly) For Pennsylvania Wood Cockroach, its evident that just the male roaches have the capability to fly.
 Notably, it very easy to physically confuse the American cockroach with these Pennsylvania wood cockroaches.
 The wings of the female Pennsylvania Wood Cockroach are underdeveloped and thus wont fly.
 However, the male Pennsylvania Wood Cockroach has poorly developed wings and will only fly for short distances.
 Further, this roach species tend to be attracted to light sources, such as light bulbs, and tend to fly in that direction.
-**4. Smokybrown Cockroach (Males and females are flyers) ** **Color**
+**4. Smokybrown Cockroach (Males and females are flyers)Â **
+**Color**
 : Smoky brown
 [Cockroach](https://entomology.unl.edu/scilit/Urban%20Pest%20Profile-%20Smoky%20Brown%20Roach%20Amanda%20Newton.pdf)